Vocal lessons for rock music

 Show more

-Lidya taught about 1 month ago
+Lidya taught 2 months ago

 The tutor and student reviewed vocal techniques for "Misery Business" and "Holy Diver," focusing on belting, breath support, and vocal sustain.
 They identified specific challenges with each song, and the tutor provided practical advice for improvement before the student's upcoming performance.
 Follow-up involves continued practice of recommended exercises.